New Zealand - South Island

 12) Stewart Island

 Stewart Island is strictly speaking not part of the South Island, but is instead New Zealand's third largest island.
-Stewart Island is rarely visited by the first time visitor to New Zealand.
-As a result it has managed to maintain its natural charm and unspoilt natural charm.
+It is rarely visited by the first time visitor to New Zealand.
+As a result, it has managed to maintain its unspoilt natural charm.
 Stewart Island is a haven for nature enthusiasts with opportunities for bird watching, fishing, hiking and kayaking.